Philippine hawk-eagle

 The Philippine hawk-eagle or north Philippine hawk-eagle (Nisaetus philippensis), earlier treated under Spizaetus, is a species of bird of prey in the family Accipitridae.
 Many taxonomists consider the Pinsker's hawk-eagle, a former subspecies, raised to full species status.
 It is endemic to the Philippines.
 Its natural habitat is tropical moist lowland forests.
 It is threatened by habitat loss and trapping.

-Description
+Description and taxonomy

 The Philippine hawk-eagle is a large raptor with a dark brown upper plumage and a pale brown belly.
 Head and chest are streaked and the lower belly is finely barred.
 The species has a conspicuous backwards crest.
 Juveniles are paler.
-The call a high, screeching “week wik!” or single “week!”.
+The call a high, screeching "week wik!" or single "week!".

-Habitat
+It was formerly conspecific with the Pinsker's hawk-eagle but has a shorter crest, larger size,browner plummage and plain markings on the belly.
+This split was supported by molecular analysis.

+This species is monotypic and has no subspecies.

+Ecology and behavior

+The first comprehensive study was conducted of a nesting pair in Rizal in 2020.
+This nest was livestreamed daily on Facebook.
+This breeding pair nested in a Bombax ceiba tree in secondary forest with a territory spanning 3.3 square kilometers.

+Not much information of its diet in the wild but believed to feed mostly on birds and small mammals.
+The nest in 2020 revealed the diet to consist of 35% birds, 32% mammals, 6% reptiles and the remaining 27% to be unknown.
+It perches high up in the cannopy but is mostly seen at forest edge or soaring over the forest.

+Incubation took approximately 3 weeks, in the first to third week the body size doubled every week.
+In the 4th to 7th week, the development of the feathers and juvenile plummage was observed.
+Fledging took approximately two months.

+Conservation status

 It inhabits primary and secondary forest, occasionally frequenting clearings and cultivations, from the lowlands to lower mountain slopes.
 Majority of records are below 1,000 meters above sea level.